Written By: Vahid Moradi

 What makes the Patek Philippe wristwatch so incredible is that it was fit for royalty.
 Patek Philippe had so much confidence in the accuracy of their machine that they were willing to present it to a royal figure in one of the first-ever cases of "influencing."

-Additionally, while we don’t know exactly what the watch that Patek Philippe presented to Countess Koscowicz looked like, we can be sure that it was a stunning piece of jewelry, being that Patek Philippe (like so many other Swiss watchmakers) were jeweler turned Swiss watchmaker after the Geneva jewelry ban in the mid/late 1500s.
-In short, the two most common dates associated with the question “when were watches invented?” are Peter Henlein’s invention of the first pocket watch (i.e., portable clock) in 1504 and Patek Philippe’s presentation of the first women’s wristwatch in 1868 to Countess Koscowicz.
+Additionally, while we don't know exactly what the watch that Patek Philippe presented to Countess Koscowicz looked like, we can be sure that it was a stunning piece of jewelry, being that Patek Philippe (like so many other Swiss watchmakers) a jeweler turned Swiss watchmaker after the Geneva jewelry ban in the mid/late 1500s.
+In short, the two most common dates associated with the question "when were watches invented?" are Peter Henlein's invention of the first pocket watch (i.e., portable clock) in 1504 and Patek Philippe's presentation of the first women's wristwatch in 1868 to Countess Koscowicz.